Saturday 4th October –

 Day 7: We will take a flight today from Antananarivo to Morondava, the capital of Madagascar’s Menabe region on its west coast.
 From Morondava we will drive to Kirindy Forest Reserve, around 40km (25 miles) away and our base for the next three nights.
 We should arrive in time for some initial exploration.

 Days 8-9: Kirindy is a 100 square kilometres (39 square miles) private wildlife reserve which was originally an experiment in sustainable timber harvesting.
-Although the reserve holds many of the special lowland forest creatures of western Madagascar, it is particularly well known as the best place in the country to see the usually shy and retiring Fosa (or Fossa), Madagascar’s largest carnivore.
+Although the reserve holds many of the special lowland forest creatures of western Madagascar, it is particularly well known as the best place in the country to see the usually shy and retiring Fosa (or Fossa, which is pronounced ‘foo-sa’), Madagascar’s largest carnivore.
 The Fosa resembles a small Puma and was once even thought to be a member of the cat family, but is now known to be more closely related to the mongoose family.
 Its classification has been debated over the years as it also shares some traits with cats, civets, and even hyaenas!

 The other main carnivore here is the Northern Bokiboky (or Narrow-striped Mongoose).
 Kirindy is also the only place one can find the nocturnal and endangered Giant Jumping (or Malagasy Giant) Rat, a large rodent with a severely restricted range of only about 20 square kilometres!
 Like its rodent cousin in Africa, the Spring Hare, it can hop, but it can also run on all fours.